England have to be 'perfect' to beat Spain - Southgate

-Gareth Southgate, the manager, stated that England will need to be "tactically perfect" to defeat Spain in the Euro 2024 final on Sunday.
+England will have to be "tactically perfect" to beat Spain in Sunday's Euro 2024 final, manager Gareth Southgate says.

-The team secured their first appearance in a major final on foreign soil after defeating the Netherlands 2-1 in the semi-final on Wednesday.
+England's men booked their first appearance in a major final on foreign soil with a 2-1 victory over the Netherlands in their semi-final on Wednesday.

-Southgate has led England to the semi-final stage of either the Euros or the World Cup three times in the past four major competitions.
+It's the third time in the past four major competitions that Southgate has guided England to the semi-final stage of either the Euros or the World Cup.

-He acknowledged that Spain, who have won the tournament three times, are the "favourites" for the final and have been the best team in the tournament.
+Southgate says three-time winners Spain are the "favourites" for the final as England's men bid to win their first Euros title.

 Read full article